jacobrosenthal/rust-training-aimldevfest-2019/src/control.md

 ```

 ## For?
 Those above contrived loop examples seem like perfect cases for a for loop right?
-Well, `for` is one of the places that Rust takes a familar control flow construct and completely rethinks how it should work.
-The below example might look more similar to Python:
+Well, `for` is one of the places that Rust takes a familiar control flow construct and completely rethinks how it should work.
+The below example might look more similar to Python and uses the [range syntax](https://doc.rust-lang.org/std/ops/struct.Range.html)

 ```rust,editable
 fn main() {